csouers/hondasnet/README.md

 - What modules are sending what?

-### Session sequence:
+### Example session sequence:

 #### Init
 1. 93 46 FF FF < no checksum?
 2. 09 40 7A F7 < no checksum?
 3. 59 07 BB 77 7A 77 7D
-4a.
-59 07 BB 77 71 77 86 < seems to repeat until the sending module receives a response because I've seen occur 2-3x depending on the session.
+4. 59 07 BB 77 71 77 86 < seems to repeat until the sending module receives a response because I've seen occur 2-3x depending on the session.

 #### Key exchange?
 5. 95 07 2E 91 1F 85 01 < last 4 bytes always vary

 #### Loop
+Constant for remainder of the session
 6a.
-59 07 BB FC C5 5E C6 < These two packets are consistent for the session
+59 07 BB FC C5 5E C6
 7a.
-95 07 1A 91 1F 85 15 < These two packets are consistent for the session
+95 07 1A 91 1F 85 15
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0ODA3NjAxMV19
+eyJoaXN0b3J5IjpbMTMxMDYwODM0Ml19
 -->